18F/unit-testing-node/_pages/components/github-client.md

-Note that `makeApiCall` is not a member of `GitHubClient`, and that its first parameter, `client`, is actually the `this` reference from the `GitHubClient` methods. `makeApiCall` is going to define a [nested function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Nested_functions_and_closures) to launch an asynchronous HTTP request.
+Note that `makeApiCall` is not a member of `GitHubClient`, and that its first parameter, `client`, is actually the `this` reference from the `GitHubClient` method. `makeApiCall` is going to define a [nested function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Nested_functions_and_closures) to launch an asynchronous HTTP request.
 Were `makeApiCall` a member of `GitHubClient`, [inside the nested handler, `this` would not refer to the `GitHubClient`